dragon-forge/Docs/docs/api/hammeranims/geometry/generic_rendering.md

 This is an abstract class that varies between version of the game, but maintans compatibility for easier maintaining.

 - Generally speaking, you must have a final instance of `RenderData` in your renderer (be it entity renderer, tile renderer, item renderer etc).
 - Before rendering a model, you must call `RenderData.apply` to set the mandatory fields of the data.
+   - In this method you can pass in an array of IVertexOperator, letting you precisely alter the vertices.
 - After you have both `IGeometricModel` and `RenderData` ready, in your render code, call `IGeometricModel.renderModel(RenderData)` to perform the render operation.

+## 🔧 IVertexOperator

+This interface is responsible for piping and transforming vertex data into a given renderer.

+HammerAnimations offers two basic operators:
+- `ColorMulVertexOp`: Multiplies vertex color by the color passed into the constructor.
+    - Example: `new ColorMulVertexOp(0.75F, 0.8F, 1F, 1F)` will add a bit of blue tint to the model;
+- `SpriteRemapVertexOp`: Remaps \[0; 1\] UVs into a smaller UV set for a texture atlas.
+    - Example: `new SpriteRemapVertexOp(InventoryMenu.BLOCK_ATLAS, new ResourceLocation("block/stone"))` will transform the input UV range onto the stone texture of the block atlas;